 PS: Don’t roast the seeds for a long time, as it may taste bitter when overcooked.
 Don’t let the mixture to completely cool down as it becomes rigid to shape them.

-- Mix few tablespoons of sesame seeds to muffin, bread or cookie batter.
+Mix a few tablespoons of sesame seeds into muffin, bread or cookie batter.

 Remember, Winter is coming!